Haivision/srt/docs/apps/srt-live-transmit.md

 Explanations for the symbols and terms used above can be found in POSIX manual pages, like `ip(7)` and on Microsoft docs pages under `IPPROTO_IP`.

+### Medium: RTP

+RTP is supported for input only.

+All URI parameters described in the [Medium: UDP](#medium-udp) section above also apply to RTP.
+A further RTP-specific option is available as an URI
+parameter:

+- **rtpheadersize**: sets the number of bytes to drop from the beginning of each received packet.
+Defaults to 12 if not provided.
+Minimum value is 12.

+A length of **rtpheadersize** bytes will always be dropped.
+If you wish to pass the entire packet, including RTP header, to the output medium, you should instead specify UDP as the input medium.

+> NOTE: No effort is made in the initial implementation to attempt to parse the RTP headers in any way eg for validation, reordering, extracting timing, length detection of checking.

 ### Medium: SRT